kingbonj/Chromebook-Pixel-2013-Linux/README.md

 - No Fans and High Temperature: <br/><br/>Install `lm-sensors` and run `sudo sensors-detect`.
 Also check that **cros_ec_lpcs** is properly blacklisted by running `lsmod | grep cros_ec_lpcs` (It should not show any output)

 - High Fan Speed: <br/><br/>Firstly check output of `top` to rule out any rogue applications eating your CPU or Memory resources.
-Failing that it seems to be OS-specific, and depends upon whether your X session is rendering using software or the integrated GPU.
-You can try using using an alternative compositor or playing about with the compositor settings.
-It's trial and error but my system is consistently cool and stable under heavy loads using the _'Marco built-in Xpresent'_ profile.
+Failing that it seems to be OS-specific, and depends upon X-session rendering.
+You can try using using an alternative compositor or playing about with the compositor settings to reduce GPU/CPU strain.
+It's trial and error with this one but my system is consistently cool and stable under heavy loads using the _'Marco built-in Xpresent'_ profile in MATE 22.04.

 ### Goodbye!